Welcome to the Computer Vision and Multimedia Lab website.

 1) Starting from an image of the original canvas, using a software for the elaboration of digital images, the contours of people, objects and landscapes have been extracted, applying a segmentation technique - DOG (Difference Of Gaussian) - that allows to highlight details of different sizes.
 So a specific layer has been created (Contours).

-The right part contours (different colours are associated to different levels)
+The contours of the right part of the canvas (different colours are associated to different levels).

 2) The following phase has been the identification of characters/segments to be highlighted, filling their contour in green color (bucket tool of the image processing software); the remaining part has been left white, at a lowest level (Characters in relief).